 To date, 31 cities have implemented SMP services.
-In addition to the city-initiated programs, four local non-profit agencies also operated SMP services before M2 became the primary funding source for SMP and have been grandfathered into the program.
+In addition to the city-initiated programs, there are currently three local non-profit agencies that also operate SMP services.
+These agencies have been providing services since before M2 became the primary funding source for SMP and have been grandfathered into the program.
 These agencies provide services to seniors for trips that cross city boundaries, but do not qualify for M2 funding because the programs are run by local non-profit agencies, not local jurisdictions.
-OCTA has continued to support these four SMP programs using other local transit funding because of the significant transportation benefit provided to the community.
-As of December 31, 2018, the Jewish Federation and Family Services, one of the four non-profit agencies, discontinued its SMP.
+OCTA has continued to support these three SMP programs using other local transit funding because of the significant transportation benefit provided to the community.

-The three non-profit agencies that remain in the SMP are Abrazar, Inc., Korean American Senior Association, and Southland Integrated Services, Inc., formerly doing business as the Vietnamese Community of Orange County.
-These three non-profit agencies provided 19,782 trips in fiscal year (FY) 2017-18 and received \$287,246 in funding.
-Although they are not eligible to receive M2 funding, they comply with all SMP guidelines and continue to receive funding from OCTA to provide a key link in the transportation network.
+The three non-profit agencies in the SMP are Abrazar, Inc., Korean American Senior Association, and Southland Integrated Services, Inc. These three non-profit agencies provided 120,485 trips in fiscal year (FY) 2018-19 and received \$297,094 in funding from OCTA.
+Although, they are not eligible to receive M2 funding, they comply with all SMP guidelines and continue to receive other local funding from OCTA to provide a key link in the transportation network.

 The funding provided for these programs is based on the anticipated number of trips for each FY.
-Consistent with funding provided to participating cities for SMP, OCTA funds 80 percent of the trip cost and the organization must provide at least a 20 percent match.
-The current funding agreements with these three non-profit agencies require amendments each year to provide funding for the subsequent FY.
+Consistent with funding provided to participating cities for SMP, OCTA funds 80 percent of the trip cost and the organization must provide a 20 percent match.

-In order to preserve these services and support OCTA's goal under M2 Project U to expand mobility choices for seniors and persons with disabilities, Board of Directors (Board) approval is necessary to execute amendments to provide the funds for these services through June 30, 2020.
-The total local funding allocation necessary for these services is \$297,094 per year and has been included in OCTA's proposed FY 2019-20 Budget.
+In order to preserve these services and support OCTA's goal under M2 Project U to expand mobility choices for seniors and persons with disabilities, Board of Directors' (Board) approval is necessary to execute amendments to provide the funds for these services through June 30, 2021.
+The total local funding allocation necessary for these services is \$304,522.